 There are multiple factors to be considered: nutrient balance, digestibility, physiology and bio-availability.

 What works for one dog might not work for the other.
-Whether vegan or not, it is recommended to consult a veterinarian to identify a diet plan that fulfils the specific needs of your dog.
+Whether vegan or not, it is recommended to consult a veterinarian to identify a diet plan that fulfills the specific needs of your dog.

 Do you have any experience feeding your dog a vegan diet?
 Tell us your thoughts in comments below!